jatindermahal/search-art-api/README.md

 # Introduction
 This project lets user get images and titles by typing in the keywords.
 It uses an interactive api https://www.artic.edu/ to get artworks and display when the user types and also change them accordingly.

+# Deployed
+This app has been deployed at "https://search-art-api.vercel.app/".
+Please head on to this link for a working version of this app.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).